 By Alyzabeth R. Smith, CPA

 Alyzabeth R. Smith, CPA, is a senior associate with Siegfried Advisory in Wilmington, Del.
-She is a member of PICPA Council and chair of the CPA Image Enhancement Committee.
-She can be reached at firstname.lastname@example.org.
+She serves as chair of the CPA Image Enhancement Committee and is a member of the Pennsylvania CPA Journal Editorial Board.
+She can be reached at email@example.com.

-To get more personal finance and small-business tips, subscribe to PICPA's Money & Life.
+To get more personal finance and small-business tips, visit the PICPA's consumer-focused webpage.